NServiceBusExtensions/Home/readme.md

 ## Licensing/Patron FAQ

+**It is expected that all developers [become a Patron](https://opencollective.com/nservicebusextensions/order/6976) to use any of these libraries.**

-### Enforcement
+### Honesty System / Enforcement

 It is an honesty system with no code or legal enforcement.
-When raising an issue or a pull request, the users may be checked against [the list of backers](https://github.com/NServiceBusExtensions/Home/blob/master/backers.md), and that issue/PR may be closed without further examination.
+When raising an issue or a pull request, the users may be checked against [the list of backers](https://github.com/Fody/Fody/blob/master/backers.md), and that issue/PR may be closed without further examination.
+If a individual or organization has no interest in the long term sustainability of Fody, then they are legally free to ignore the honesty system.

 ### Why charge for open source?